errazudin/centralized-logging/README.md

 3. Setup and configure two Logstash instances (managed by Supervisord)

-4. Setup and configure Elasticsearch with a simple Logstash mapping
+4. Setup and configure Elasticsearch with a simple Logstash mapping.
+Install Open-Jdk

 5. Setup and configure Supervisord to manage Logstash instances